AdobeDocs/experience-manager-pattern-detection.en/help/using/urc.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_urc_guidance"
 >title="Implementation Guidance"
->abstract="Best Practice is to review if all run modes used in your application are supported and ensure they follow the runmode resolution guidelines"
+>abstract="Best Practice is to review if all run modes used in your application are supported.
+And, ensure that they follow the run mode resolution guidelines"
->additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi#deploying" text="Runmode Resolution Guidelines"
+>additional-url="https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi#deploying" text="Run mode Resolution Guidelines"

 * The set of names that may be used for running various modes in AEM as a Cloud Service is limited.
 * Configurations that are based on unsupported run mode names, have no effect when deployed to AEM as a Cloud Service.